dojo/meta/documents/Committer-Workflow.md

 $ git pull
 ```

 You should then create a branch for the PR.
-You shouldn't push this branch to the remote repository, so the name is irrelevent, but it is good practice to keep them named logically:
+You shouldn't push this branch to the remote repository, so the name is irrelevant, but it is good practice to keep them named logically:

 ```sh
 $ git checkout -b pr-200